-As to the mechanism, by which the somatic organism and the psyche affect each other within the personality, it must be taken into consideration that the humanization of vital processes in modern individual life, the socialized humanization of vital processes is the key to the development of personality.
-It is essential for this humanization that the unity of the biological and social formations of man be realized in the personality in the course of individual life.
+As to the mechanism, by which the somatic organism and the psyche affect each other within the personality, it must be taken into consideration that the humanization of vital processes in modern life, the socialized humanization of vital processes, is the key to the development of personality.
+It is essential for this humanization that the unity of the biological and social formations of man be realized in the personality.

 Human vital processes are direct and indirect reactions.
-It is characteristic of the living organism that if it is affected by a stimulus exceeding the excitability threshold, an excitation is stimulated in the organism.
-This state of excitation cannot be maintained permanently, it must be relieved, since the organism must regain its characteristic internal state of balance (homeostasis).
+It is characteristic of the living organism that if it is reached by a stimulus exceeding the excitability threshold, an excitation is stimulated in the organism.
+This state of excitation cannot be maintained permanently, it must be relieved, since the organism must regain its characteristic state of balance (homeostasis).
 The relief of excitation is a response to the stimuli processed internally.
-The stimulus-excitement, the processing ending in relief, including the nature of the processing system and the relief (action), are reflected in the vital process.
+The stimulusexcitement, the processing ending in relief, including the nature of the processing system and the relief (action), are reflected in the vital process.

 Human life is, of course, not a reaction to single stimuli, not a single response, either quantitatively or qualitatively.
 It is a number of reactions and responses, sometimes groups of them built up in a complicated way, being effective in an indirect and interwoven manner.
-Stimuli ellciting excitement in man may start both in the personality and in the external world.
+Stimuli eliciting excitement in man may start both in the personality and in the external world.
 Both internal and external stimuli may be of natural, objective character or signals of abstract character, brought about by man.

 Objective stimuli, those of natural character, elicit a response, once their intensity has exceeded the threshold.
-As to the stimuli of abstract character, it is a characteristic of man, in which he differs from any other living organism, that he creates abstract signals, using the created and learned signs for indications and can understand and perceive an abstract signal as a stimulus may be equal to that of objective natural one, which may have been the basis of the signal abstracted by man in general long ago.
+As to the stimuli of abstract character, it is a characteristic of man, in which he differs from any other living organism, that he creates abstract signals, using the created and learned signs for indications and can understand and perceive an abstract signal as a stimulus that may be equal to that of an objective natural one, which may have been the basis of the signal long ago abstracted by man.

-The personality perceives the internal stimuli of natural character, the demands through interoceptors.
+The personality perceives the internal stimuli of natural character through interoceptors.
 These are parts and results of actual physiological or pathophysiological processes.
-Internal stimuli of abstract character derive from sources of stimuli such as thinking, evaluation, raving, perception-emotion, appearance in the memory, i.e. from the world of memory in the broader sense of the word.
+Internal stimuli of abstract character derive from sources such as thinking, evaluation, raving, perception-emotion, appearance in the memory, i.e. from the world of memory in the broader sense of the word.